-Certified Clinical Mental Health Counselors (CCMHC) have earned their board certification and offer the highest standards of practice in clinical mental health counseling because they have met stringent education, examination, supervision, experience, and ethical requirements.
+Certified Clinical Mental Health Counselors (CCMHC) have earned their national certification and offer the highest standards of practice in clinical mental health counseling because they have met stringent education, examination, supervision, experience, and ethical requirements.

 You must meet the following requirements in order to obtain certification as a CCMHC.
+After reviewing the requirements and the CCMHC Certification Eligibility Policy, you can begin your application in our Credentialing Gateway website.

 The National Certified Counselor (NCC) is a prerequisite for the CCMHC specialty.
 If you are not an NCC, please review these requirements.